sir-dunxalot/ember-tooltips/README.md

   await triggerEvent(this, this.element);

   assertTooltipVisible(assert, {
-    selector: '.target-b', // Or whatever class you added to the target element });
+    targetSelector: '.target-b', // Or whatever class you added to the target element });
 });
 ```